 |Southeast Asia||Brunei||Bandar Seri Begawan|

-Malaysia is a country which is still a little off the main tourist trail, but it certainly warrants a visit.
+Malaysia is a country that is still a little off the main tourist trail, but it certainly warrants a visit.
 It is one of the best examples of how different cultures can harmoniously coexist in one country, and the result is a vibrant mix of people, languages, and without a doubt – food!
 The capital Kuala Lumpur is a sweltering metropolis packed with intrigue and interest.
 Towering over the city are the two Petronas skyscrapers, which offer a simply stunning vista over the city.
 Then there are the Batu Caves with majestic Hindu temples nestled into the limestone hill landscape.
+To partly enjoy the fascinating of the city, it would take you at least 2 days in Kuala Lumpur.

 And how about Penang?
 Known as the ‘Pearl of the Orient’, this island off the coast is home to Georgetown, a UNESCO World Heritage Site with many gems remaining from its British colonial past.
 Here there is an intoxicating mix of Chinese, Indian and Malay culture, and that means scrumptious food from street-side tandoor ovens to bustling Chinese chicken eateries.
 Over on the mainland is the Cameron Highlands region where you can arrange a guided trek through the breathtaking trails; taking in the forests, valleys, peaks, and brilliant examples of wildlife.
 Ready for the beach?
 That’s no problem, as on the Malaysian island of Langkawi you can take in a spot of rest and relaxation on the Andaman Sea.

 Japan, a country of many spellbinding landscapes, climates and islands.
-It can be hard to create an itinerary which takes in all you want to see, but here are some of the highlights.
+It can be hard to create an itinerary that takes in all you want to see, but here are some of the highlights.
 Mount Fuji, on the island of Honshu, holds the status of being the highest volcano in the country.
 Ensure your tour takes in this genuinely remarkable natural landmark, which is one of the country’s three Holy Mountains.
-You can climb the mountain, and there are even opportunities to paraglide.
+You can climb the mountain, and there are even opportunities for paragliding.

 Looking for Japanese wildlife?
 Don’t forget to marvel at the snow monkeys, also known as Japanese macaque, which live on the islands of Honshu, Kyushu and Shikoku.
 Kyoto’s temples are another top attraction; the Historic Monuments of Ancient Kyoto are a UNESCO World Heritage Site, and also include shrines and a castle.
 They are worth devoting at least a day to as you savour the splendid scenery and timeless architecture.